xnning/haskell-programming-from-first-principles/README.md

-# Notes for book Haskell Programming
+# Notes and exercises for book [Haskell Programming from first principles](http://haskellbook.com/)

 ## Progress